This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Cold Ingredients: Keep butter and milk cold for the best texture.
+• Use Cold Ingredients: Cold butter and milk help create flaky scones.

-• Even Size: Cut scones into equal sizes for uniform baking.
+• Cut Evenly: Slice the dough into equal wedges for even baking.

 RELATED: Small Batch Clotted Cream Recipe